doctorfree/Obsidian-Custom-Discogs/Dataview_Queries.md

 ### Example Dataview Query

+Generated markdown for albums in a Discogs user collectin or local music library contains a YAML format metadata prelude.
+Metadata properties defined in this prelude can be used to filter the Obsidian vault items using the Dataview plugin.

-The markdown for "Fragile" by Yes has the following YAML prelude:
+For example, the markdown for "Fragile" by Yes has the following YAML prelude:

 ```yaml
 ---